 But what are you doing?

-Nothing's not only it's anti-American, it's just that what is the humanity index part with a killer that has been killing people around the world, not just Yvonne.
+Not only is it anti-American, it's just what is the humanity in that to part with a killer that's been killing people around the world, not just Iran.

-In America, military is not involved in our country because he's unconstitutional on the I gotta run.
+In America, military is not involved in our country because it's unconstitutional.

 Gave a famous speech at Harvard once.